Raffy23/boinc-webmanager/README.md

   address: "127.0.0.1"
   port: 8080

-  # Username and Password, currently unused
+  # Username and Password, currently unused, it is hardcoded into the client!
   username: "admin"
-  password: "admin"
+  password: "password"

   # The Path where the Files are served (should contain css and javascript of the client)
   webroot: "./web/"